No-Trade-No-Life/Yuan/README.md

 - [@yuants/vendor-ccxt](apps/vendor-ccxt) This connects to the "CryptoCurrency eXchange Trading Library" (CCXT).
 CCXT is a JavaScript / Python / PHP cryptocurrency trading library that supports many cryptocurrency exchanges and trading markets.
 You can use it to trade cryptocurrencies.

+- [@yuants/vendor-binance](apps/vendor-binance) This connects to the Binance Exchange.
+Binance is a famous crypto exchange.

 - [@yuants/vendor-okx](apps/vendor-okx) This connects to the OKX Exchange.
 OKX is a famous crypto exchange.

 - [@yuants/vendor-huobi](apps/vendor-huobi) This connects to the Huobi Exchange.
 Huobi is a famous crypto exchange.

+- [@yuants/vendor-gate](apps/vendor-gate) This connects to the Gate.io Exchange.
+Gate.io is a famous crypto exchange.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>